Back to blog

 You implement rate limiting primarily for one of three reasons: to prevent a denial of service (intentional or otherwise) through resource exhaustion, to limit the impact (or potential) of cascading failure, or to restrict or meter resource usage.

-Can you explain the fundamental theory and options for rate limiting applications or services?
+Do you know the fundamental theory & options for rate limiting applications or services?

 You can control the rate at which the request is initiated or sent at the source — think a time-throttled loop making a periodic API request.